-- Possible reason: This policy allows ads to run with a trademark in the ad text when the landing page is either primarily dedicated to providing informative details about the goods or services associated with the trademark OR clearly sells or facilitates the sale of the goods or services associated with the trademark.
-If your landing page doesn't specifically do one of those, it will not be approved to run.
+- Possible reason: Under this policy, ads may use a trademark in ad text in these regions when the landing page is either primarily dedicated to providing informative details about the goods or services corresponding to the trademark OR selling or facilitating the sale of the goods or services corresponding to the trademark.
+If your landing page doesn't specifically do this, it won't comply with this policy.

-What you can do: In order for your ad text with the trademark term to run, you can edit your ad's destination URL to a page in your site that complies with this policy or edit your ad text to ensure it is compliant with our trademark policy.
+What you can do: Consider editing your ad's landing page URL to direct to a page in your site that complies with this policy.

-If your ad was disapproved, but you believe that it complies with our policy, please contact AdWords support to request that your ad be reviewed again.
+If your ad is disapproved, but you believe that it complies with our policy, please contact AdWords support to request that your ad be reviewed again.

-If your ad text and landing page comply with the policy on resellers and informational sites, your ad with keyword insertion can show a keyword that uses the trademark without approval from the trademark owner.
-If your ad text and landing page do not comply with this policy, the keyword might trigger the ad but it will not be inserted into the ad text.
+If your ad text and landing page comply with this policy and the ad uses keyword insertion, it can insert a keyword that includes a trademark without explicit authorization from the trademark owner.
+If your ad text and landing page don't comply with this policy, the keyword may trigger the ad but it won't be inserted into ad text.

-If your ad uses keyword destination URLs and contains a restricted trademark in ad text or keyword that inserts into ad text, we'll review each landing page for compliance with our policy on resellers and informational sites.
-Whether an ad uses keyword destination URLs, creative level destination URLs, or a combination of both, we will evaluate the landing page the user sees in each circumstance for compliance with our policy.
+If your ad uses keyword-level landing page URLs and includes a restricted trademark in ad text or as a keyword that inserts into ad text, we'll evaluate each landing page for compliance with this policy.
+Whether an ad uses keyword-level landing page URLs, ad-level landing page URLs, or a combination of both, we will evaluate the landing page that the user sees in each circumstance.

-If none of the scenarios above apply to your situation, you can either request permission to use the trademark term or you can delete the term from your ads.
+If none of the scenarios above reflect your situation, you can either request authorization to use the trademark or you can remove the trademark from your ads.

-- To receive permission to use the trademark, contact the trademark owner directly to request their formal authorization.
-For more details, see the section above called "I should be authorized to use this term."
+- To request authorization to use the trademark, contact the trademark owner directly.
+For more details, see the section above, "I should be authorized to use this trademark."

-- If you're not able to receive authorization to use the trademark, consider removing the trademark term from your ad.
-Once you edit your ad, save the change to automatically submit it to Google for review, which could result in the ad being approved to run.
+- Consider removing the trademark from your ad.
+After you edit your ad, save the change to automatically submit it to Google for review.

-Advertisers are still responsible for the ad text and keywords they choose under this policy, per our Terms and Conditions.
-If you're not sure about proper trademark use, please contact your legal counsel directly.
+Advertisers are responsible for the keywords and ad content they choose to use under this policy, according to our AdWords Terms and Conditions.
+If you're not sure about proper trademark use, consult your legal counsel.